SixdegreeLab/MasteringChainAnalytics/en/ch04/ch04-understanding-tables.md

 ### The NFT trade tables

-The NFT trades tables contain transaction data from major NFT marketplaces like OpenSea, MagicEden, LooksRare, X2Y2, SudoSwap, Foundation, Archipelago，Cryptopunks,Element,SuperRare,Zora,Blur,and more.Similar to DeFi, each platform has its own dedicated spell table, like `opensea.trades`.
+The NFT trades tables contain transaction data from major NFT marketplaces like OpenSea, MagicEden, LooksRare, X2Y2, SudoSwap, Foundation, ArchipelagoCryptopunks,Element,SuperRare,Zora,Blur,and more.Similar to DeFi, each platform has its own dedicated spell table, like `opensea.trades`.
 When analyzing a single marketplace, its dedicated table is preferable.

 ### Other spell tables